24 Examples of Eagle Scout Recommendation Letter (Template)

 Do’s and Don’ts

-To make your Eagle Scout recommendation letter as effective as possible, you can incorporate specific writing techniques.
+To make your recommendation letter as effective as possible, you can incorporate specific writing techniques.

-Below are some dos and don’ts of writing the letter:
+Below are some dos and don’ts for writing the letter:

 Do’s

-There are some points to keep in mind while writing an Eagle Scout recommendation letter.
-The following points can improve the quality of your recommendation letter for an Eagle Scout candidate:
+There are some points to keep in mind while writing a recommendation letter.
+The following points can improve the quality of your letter:

-• Give examples to support your words: Simply stating, listing, or claiming a candidate has certain qualities is not enough to create a strong eagle scout letter of recommendation.
+• Give examples to support your words: Simply stating, listing, or claiming a candidate has certain qualities is not enough to create a strong letter.
 Instead, use examples and events that can best describe a candidate’s qualities.
 Examples are more persuasive.

 Don’ts

-On the contrary, several things can compromise the quality of an Eagle Scout recommendation letter.
-Try to evade the following when writing the recommendation letter.
+On the contrary, several things can compromise the quality of a letter.
+Try to avoid the following when writing the recommendation letter:

 • Do not add complex examples: Do not complicate the letter.
-Use simple examples as they are easily understood and hence the best tools to illustrate what you claim to be true.
-Do not makeup fiction stories to illustrate a point.
+Use simple examples, as they are easily understood and hence the best tools to illustrate what you claim to be true.
+Never fabricate facts to make a point.

-• Do not give many old examples: Always try and use recent events when giving examples in an eagle scout recommendation letter.
+• Do not give many old examples: Always try to use recent events when giving examples.
 People are bound to develop and change over the years, and what might have been true three years ago may not be true today.

 • Do not lie: Do not lie whatsoever.
 If information is verified and found to be untrue, this can ultimately cost the candidate the appointment.
-Eagle Scout rank is a position held by merit; any misinformation can discredit a candidate from getting the position.
+Eagle Scout rank is awarded based on merit; false information can prevent a candidate from being considered for the position.

-Ordinarily, Eagle scouts have to apply for the rank and have the Boy Scout Board of Review assess their application to determine whether one qualifies for the rank.
-The letter must state who is being recommended and the personality traits that make them worth the Eagle Scout rank.
-An Eagle Scout recommendation letter is a part of the application process.
-Candidates have to give at least 5 or 6 recommendation letters to attain the rank.
-The letters must be brief, one page at most, and submitted as directed by the reviewing committee, either by mail, email, or form.
+Ordinarily, Eagle Scouts have to apply for the rank and have the Boy Scout Board of Review assess their application to determine whether one qualifies for the rank.
+The letter must state who is being recommended and the personality traits that make them worth the rank.
+A recommendation letter is a part of the application process.
+Candidates have to give at least 5 or 6 such letters to attain the rank.
+They must be brief, one page at most, and submitted as directed by the reviewing committee, either by mail, email, or form.

 Frequently Asked Questions

-It is best to ask for an Eagle Scout letter of recommendation in person.
-Let the person know of the importance of the letter, and if they agree to recommend you, provide them with your required information and submit their name to the Eagle Scout board of review.
+It is best to ask for it in person.
+Let the person know of the importance of the letter, and if they agree to recommend you, provide them with the required information and submit their name to the board of review.

 How can a writer support an Eagle Scout candidacy?